SABS-R3-projects/PKPD/README.md

 ## Installation

-PKPD depends on myokit, which can be installed with the instructions here: http://myokit.org/install
+PKPD depends on python 3.6+ and myokit, which can be installed with the instructions here: http://myokit.org/install

 1. Clone repository by opening the terminal and typing